 The web portal supplements the two access channels mentioned above.
 Certain use cases can be manually initiated with it through IP networks such as Finance IPNet or the Internet.
 Examples of use cases include the querying of a settlement account or a cancellation.

 Research can also be conducted online through the web portal.
-This is already possible for euroSIC, and will be for SIC in April 2016.
 The web portal also supports participants who receive truncated ISO messages within the scope of the migration to the ISO 20022 message standard.
 In this way, the original messages, such as a pacs.008, can be checked on the screen or downloaded.

 Participants with the “SWIFT” access channel are required to use the web portal, because not all use cases necessary for a participant can be carried out via SWIFT.